Best BGMI Controller for Android India 2026: Grip and Gamepad

 The G4 Pro is the controller I reach for when I want to play BGMI on my phone and then pivot to Hades on my Switch and then jump onto Elden Ring on my PC without swapping gear.
 It is a standalone Bluetooth gamepad, not a grip, so you need a separate phone stand for BGMI.
 But the tradeoff is that the same Rs 3,999 buys you a controller that works across every gaming platform you own.

 Features that matter: Hall effect sticks (the same non-drifting sticks as the X2), built-in gyroscope that maps to BGMI’s gyro aim, 600mAh battery that gives about 7 hours of play, and a phone clamp that extends to 6.7 inches and sits on top of the controller.
-If you do not have a phone stand, use the clamp.
+If you don’t have a phone stand, use the clamp.
 If you have a real stand, leave the clamp off and play with the controller flat in your lap.

 This is the right choice for hostel players who also use the gamepad on a college laptop.
 One controller, three platforms, and Rs 3,999 total.

-Best for: Multi-platform gamers who want a single controller for everything.
+Target buyer: Multi-platform gamers who want a single controller for everything.

 8Bitdo SN30 Pro Bluetooth Gamepad